-On September 16, 2008, Plaintiff Donald R. Green, on behalf of himself and a putative class of all temporary staffing employees in California, filed a complaint in California Superior Court naming the Company and one of its wholly owned subsidiaries as Defendants.
-The complaint alleges that temporary employees in California were improperly denied expense reimbursement and wages for time purportedly spent preparing for interviews, and traveling to and attending interviews with, alleged clients of Defendants.
-Plaintiff seeks penalties and equitable and legal remedies under Section 17200 of the California Business and Professions Code and Sections 1194 and 2802 of the California Labor Code.
+Company's position in this litigation.
 At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
-The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the litigation.
+The Company believes it has meritorious defenses to the allegations, and the Company intends to continue to vigorously defend against the litigation.

-On December 28, 2009, Plaintiff Eric Presser, on behalf of himself and a putative class of all allegedly similarly situated Staffing Managers in the state of Florida, filed a complaint in the United States District Court for the Middle District of Florida naming the Company as Defendant.
-The complaint alleges that Staffing Managers based in Florida have been misclassified as exempt from the Fair Labor Standards Act's minimum wage and overtime requirements.
-Plaintiff seeks an unspecified amount for unpaid overtime on behalf of himself and the class he purports to represent.
-Plaintiff also seeks an unspecified amount for statutory penalties, attorneys' fees and other damages.
-At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
+On April 23, 2010, Plaintiffs David Opalinski and James McCabe, on behalf of themselves and a putative class of similarly situated Staffing Managers, filed a Complaint in the United States District Court for the District of New Jersey naming the Company and one of its subsidiaries as Defendants.
+The Complaint alleges that salaried Staffing Managers located throughout the U.S. have been misclassified as exempt from the Fair Labor Standards Act's overtime pay requirements.
+Plaintiffs seek an unspecified amount for unpaid overtime on behalf of themselves and the class they purport to represent.
+Plaintiffs also seek an unspecified amount for statutory penalties, attorneys' fees and other damages.
+At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding and, accordingly, no amounts have been provided in the Company's financial statements.
 The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the litigation.